sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   * if it is a file, reverse returns a copy of the file with a reversed content
   * if it is a population, reverse returns a copy of the population with elements in the reversed order
   * if it is a graph, reverse returns a copy of the graph (with all edges and vertexes), with all of the edges reversed
-  * if it is a string, reverse returns a new string with caracters in the reversed order
+  * if it is a string, reverse returns a new string with characters in the reversed order

 ```
 string var0 <- reverse ('abcd'); 	// var0 equals 'dcba'